How Much Does It Cost to Remodel Kitchen in Florida? (2026 Guide)

 Cost LevelPrice RangeTypical Scope

 These prices reflect Florida market rates as of early 2026.
-They include materials, labor, permits, and cleanup.
-They do not include structural repairs if damage is found during demolition.
+They include materials, labor, permit fees, and cleanup.
+They do not include structural repairs or major electrical panel upgrades if the existing system cannot handle the load.

 What Affects the Cost in Florida